Set Up the Square Reader for Contactless and Chip

 Before setting up your Square Reader for contactless and chip, make sure you have a compatible device with the latest version of the Square app.

-For a full overview on setting up your reader, you can watch this video or keep reading below:
+For a full overview on setting up your Square Reader for contactless and chip, watch this video:

 For an accurate battery reading, unplug your reader from any power source.

 Firmly press the button on the reader.
 Green lights indicate that you’re charged and ready to go.
 If you see a single red light, charge up immediately.
 Once your reader is on, you don’t need to worry about turning it off.
-It’ll automatically go into sleep mode after 2 hours of inactivity.
-To wake it up from sleep mode, firmly press the button on the side of the reader once.
+It’ll automatically go into a low power state after 2 hours of inactivity.
+To wake it up from the low power state, firmly press and release the power button on the reader.

 Connect one end of the accompanying USB cable to your reader and the other end to a USB port like a cell phone charger, computer, or car charger.